fggo/python/README.md

 ```

 ## Testing a Class
-Python provides a number of assert methods in the unittest.TestCase class.
-You can use these methods only in a class that inherits from unittest.TestCase
+Python provides a number of assert methods in the 'unittest.TestCase' class.
+You can use these methods only in a class that inherits from 'unittest.TestCase'
 <table>
     <tr>
         <th>Method</th>